MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-developing-complex-dataflows.md

 ## Add properties for queries and steps

 Documentation is the key to having easy-to-maintain code.
 In Power Query, you can add properties to the entities and also to steps.
 The text that you add in the properties will show up as a tooltip when you hover over that query or step.
-This documentation will help you maintain your model in the future<!--Suggested.-->.
+This documentation will help you maintain your model in the future.
 With a glance at a table or step, you can understand what's happening there, rather than rethinking and remembering what you've done in that step.

 ## Ensure that capacity is in the same region